A history of the trombone in timeline form. For sources see Trombone History Bibliography.

 1879—Paris Conservatory morceau de concours: Jules Demersseman, Concerto (1er solo).

 c.
-1880—Wissembourg, France: A poster by C. Burckardt advertising for a circus features a life-sized caricature of a trombonist (see below image; public domain).
+1880—Wissembourg, France: A poster by publishing firm C. Burckardt advertising for a circus features a life-sized caricature of a trombonist (see below image; public domain).

 1880—Paris Conservatory morceau de concours: Jules Demersseman, Solo de concours.

 1880—London-born trombonist Frederick Neil Innes, who had moved to Boston at the age of 20 become a popular soloist with Patrick Gilmore’s band, is called “the best trombone player in this country” in an interview given by Gilmore.
 In 1880-81 Innes tours Paris, Berlin, Hamburg, and St. Petersburg as a soloist.
 Several years later (1893), the Chicago Herald reports, “All the press of Europe combined in hailing him as the exemplar of a new school of playing this instrument (Guion, Four American).